SAFE-Stack/docs/docs/recipes/javascript/third-party-react-package.md

 ## Next steps

 Once your component is working you may want to extract out the logic so that it can be used in multiple pages of your app.
-For a full detailed guide please visit this tutorial.
+A full detailed tutorial is in the works!

 ## How to handle different types of import statements